Catalogs

 Retrieve from Finder

-On macOS Canister installs a Finder extension that allows you to retrieve a file or folder directly from the Catalog.
+On macOS, Canister installs a Finder extension that allows you to retrieve a file or folder directly from the Catalog.
 Right-click the folder you want to retrieve and select "Retrieve" to launch Canister.
 This will trigger Canister to check if the correct tape is mounted and automatically select the required files.
 Then, Canister will ask to specify a location to retrieve to.

 Catalog History

 Canister creates a Catalog when mounting a tape and updates it after each Archive.
-Catalog history is stored for safe keeping as described below.
+Catalog history is stored for safekeeping as described below.

 Old Catalogs are moved into a hidden folder named Tapename (serial).history, essentially archiving them.